BenExile/MailChimp/Examples/readme.md

 ## Configuration

-The instructions below describe how to configure [bootstrap.php][] to enable you to run the examples provided in each of the API category folders.
+The instructions below describes how to configure [bootstrap.php][] to enable you to run the examples provided in each of the API category folders.

 #### Setting Your API Key